 Entries to handstands are generally pretty messy out there in the world, but one especially common error is letting the back bend as you kick up.
 Instead, engage your lower abs and focus on maintaining that strength so you are either slightly hollow or neutral throughout your entry.
 Balance-correcting from an arched position is best avoided since it requires a large movement.
 Plus, uncontrolled motions around the low back can definitely cause pain.

-I could go on–and I do in my How NOT to Handstand ebook.
+If you’re looking for deeper explanations and visual guides to help you understand the key details that make a good straight handstand, I really recommend checking out my How NOT to Handstand ebook.
 This ebook includes more than 20 videos with drills and demonstrations to help you achieve a technically correct straight handstand.
-Photos of correct and incorrect technique help you understand what to look for when assessing your own handstand.
-I also include a full handstand workout routine with a a follow-along video.
+Side-by-side photos of correct and incorrect technique help you understand what to look for when assessing your own handstand (also helpful if you’re trying to find out if someone will be a good coach for you for this skill).
 Check it out!